-In this day of video games, fast-food and music videos, it’s a little wonder children have trouble paying attention in any learning environment.
+In this day of video games, fast-food, and music videos, it’s little wonder children have trouble paying attention in any learning environment.
 At times, it seems if any activity lasts more than three minutes, you are destined to lose the attention of a few of your kids.

 1. Evaluate the environment.